You'd have to repay the credit ahead of schedule, in part or in full, if:

 - You turn the home into a rental or began using it for business, rather than as your primary residence.

-- You sell the home to a related person, def as spouse, your ancestors (parents and grandparents), or lineal descendants (children and grandchildren), as well as your spouse's ancestors or lineal descendants.
+- You sell the home to a related person, defined as your spouse, your ancestors (parents and grandparents), or lineal descendants (children and grandchildren), as well as your spouse's ancestors or lineal descendants.

 - You sell (or give up the home in foreclosure) to a non-related person and profited from the sale.